AjaySandhu4/efficient-tasks/README.md

 # efficient-tasks

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+An app with a goal of helping students keep on top of their academic responsibilities.

 ## Prerequisites